survivejs/react-book/manuscript/05_implementing_todo.md

-# Implementing a Basic Todo List
+# Implementing a Basic Todo App

 Given we have a nice development setup now, we can actually get some work done.
 Our goal here is to end up with a crude Todo List with basic manipulation operations.
 Hit `npm run dev`.
 It's time to start developing.